 I try to mitigate climate change using computer science.
-I a co-founder at Open Climate Fix, a non-profit research lab focused on reducing greenhouse gas emissions.
-Previously, I was a Research Engineer at DeepMind, mostly working on energy problems.
+I co-founded Open Climate Fix, a non-profit research lab focused on reducing greenhouse gas emissions.
+Previously, I was a Research Engineer at DeepMind, where I used machine learning to predict wind power.

 Since I was a kid, I’ve been interested in how biological systems learn & process information; and I’ve been keen to replicate this in machines.
 I studied Neuroscience BSc at UCL & absolutely loved it.

 But, towards the end of my BSc, I became increasingly worried about climate change (I’m now terrified by climate change).
 I couldn’t see how to solve climate change using neuroscience, so I said goodbye to neuroscience.

 I had been working on films since my teens (as a hobby) so it seemed natural to try to make a living making environmental films.
 I had a lot of fun working on a wide variety of films; but it turned out to be almost impossible to make a living making environmental films.

 In 2010, I went back to my geeky AI-inspired roots and did the Computing Science MSc at Imperial, with the explicit aim of using AI to mitigate climate change.
 The MSc was a huge amount of fun!
 For my end-of-year research project, I proposed an energy disaggregation project, which I really enjoyed so I applied to do a PhD on energy disaggregation.
 After my PhD, I did a post-doc (based at Imperial but paid for by the lovely folks at EDF Energy) looking at how to help the disaggregation field evolve rapidly.

 During my PhD, I also became fascinated by getting kids excited about engineering (by running “making” workshops).
 I also fell in love with open-science.